Hopf 2-algebras and Braided Monoidal 2-Categories: The braided monoidal 2-category of 2-representations

-\paragraph{The iterated braiding map and diagram (2.10) of \cite{KongTianZhou:2020}.} Now consider the iterated braiding 2-morphism $b_{Vb_{UW}}$ \eqref{iteratedbraid}.
+\paragraph{Iterating the braiding map; the fourth Gurski axiom.} Now consider the iterated braiding 2-morphism $b_{Vb_{UW}}$ \eqref{iteratedbraid}.
 By the same logic as above, we can use the decomposition \eqref{hexag} once again on the top and bottom braiding morphisms that appear in the diagram,

 We can thus form the composition

 which fits into a diagram that "pastes" two hexagon diagrams together,